 Somewhere between the low carb trend and the “clean eating” phenomenon white bread got a bad wrap.
 First and foremost I want to point out that all bread varieties deliver on nutrition and can be included in a healthy balanced diet.
 All bread varieties are a great source of B vitamins and carbohydrates, an essential fuel for our bodies.

 White bread is made by removing the outer husk of wheat and finely milling it into a flour.
 The outer husk contains a lot of fibre as well as many of the other nutrients found in wheat, making white bread varieties naturally lower in both fibre and nutrients (B vitamins, vitamin E and zinc to name a few).
 I think most of us would agree that the processing of white bread delivers a mouth feel that most of us find appealing, and kids even more so.
 Therefore it’s not surprising to me that for kids, who are motivated by not much else outside of taste, the desire for white bread is strong.
 To compensate for the reduced fibre in white bread (and recognising that many kids prefer white) there are now many high fibre white options available.
-These are generally made by adding ingredients such as wheat fibre, soy flour or guar gum (all forms of soluble fibre).
+These are generally made by adding ingredients such as wheat fibre (insoluble fibre), soy flour or guar gum (forms of soluble fibre).

 As a dietitian I have noticed a trend to fortify many of the foods kids find appealing with added soluble fibre (often inulin) - think sweet biscuits, muesli bars and alike.
 Whilst this is a helpful strategy to improve fibre intakes amongst kids in particular, it should be noted that you need both soluble and insoluble fibre for optimal gut health.
 Insoluble fibre (some like to call this roughage) is found in seeds, nuts, the outer husk of cereals and fruits and vegetables.
 Insoluble fibre, like the name suggests, does not dissolve in water.
 It adds bulk to your stools and improves removal of waste from your gut.
 I see many kids who are getting lots of soluble fibre through fortified foods and alike but are lacking in insoluble fibre which is still causing them gut issues.